asherddesouza/AdaShip/README.md

 ### Fig. 1 - A UML-style diagram detailing different components and how they interact at a high-level
 ![image](https://github.com/asherddesouza/AdaShip/assets/77273625/2c618538-cc54-420a-9130-74bcf839a29f)

+- Each box represents a file or Component, and the contents of the file detail the variables or States that are initialised
+- The contents of each box are the States or variables that are defined by that specific Component.
+- An arrow with a direction represents the flow of data being used, and an arrow without a direction indicates that the Components are defined within the same file.

 ## Working Plan
-I used Git in the command line to make changes to my project, and had two branches, (`main` and `development`)
+I used Git in the command line to make changes to my project, and had two branches, (`main` and `development`).
+The `main` branch contained the most 'stable' version of the codebase, and the `development` branch contained my proposed changes/additions.

-My approach towards development was to work on the project every day that I was able to, and commit my changes to `development` at the end of the day.
+My approach towards development was to work on the project every day that I was able to, and commit my changes to `development` once a sub-feature had been implemented.
 I also chose to split up my commits into multiple Pull Requests, which meant that commits of a similar nature were grouped together.
-After a PR had been completed, it was merged into the `main` branch.
+After a PR had been completed, it was merged into the `main` branch where changes would once again be tested.

-To ensure the quality of the project, I ensured to test before and after making major changes.
+To ensure the quality of the project, I conducted manual regression tests before and after a major commit to ensure that the changes I had made didn't break the game.
+These regression tests involved:
+- testing all previously implemented behaviour
+- testing the newly added features to see how they interact with previous code

 Although I never needed to, because I was committing my changes every day I could have reverted to a previous commit if I ran into an error that couldn't be fixed easily and wasn't present in a previous commit.

 ## Task Breakdown